-Drunk driving accidents claim more than 10,000 lives each year, according to the National Highway Traffic Safety Administration.
-As a way of addressing the problem, many state court systems are shifting their focus toward providing treatment options as opposed to punishment alone.
-The range of treatment opportunities and legal requirements varies from state to state, but all 50 states and the District of Columbia require some sort of alcohol education or treatment as part of the legal consequences for committing a drinking and driving offense.
+The range of treatment opportunities and legal requirements varies from state to state, but all 50 states and the District of Columbia require some sort of alcohol education or treatment services as part of the legal consequences for committing a drinking and driving offense.
 Here is a general overview of how alcohol classes may be able to help lessen the severity of a drunk driving conviction.

-An official evaluation for the court may be slightly different than the regular intake process for voluntary treatment.
-Typically, you'll need to provide a copy of your driving record, criminal history, and arrest report.
-You'll also have to submit to a drug screening and fill in a questionnaire about your history with alcohol and drug use.
+Some offenders may go through an initial evaluation by a state-certified substance abuse specialist, to determine they are a good candidate for drug and alcohol education and counseling.
+The defendant may have to provide a copy of their driving record, criminal history, and arrest report.
+The evaluation may also require an alcohol assessment or drug screening and questionnaire about the individual’s history with alcohol and illegal drug use.
 Based on this evaluation, the counselor will write an assessment and recommendations to be submitted to the court.

-A good example is the state of California, which has set a standard for how to treat DUI offenses.
-State programs separate defendants into several categories with specific penalties for each designation.
+As an example, California has set a standard for program requirements based on specific DUI offenses.
+State programs separate defendants into several categories with specific penalties for the following:

 This article is intended to be helpful and informative.
 But even common legal matters can become complex and stressful.
 A qualified drunk driving lawyer can address your particular legal needs, explain the law, and represent you in court.
 Take the first step now and contact a local drunk driving attorney to discuss your specific legal situation.